THE RAVENSGATE CHRONICLES: UNHOLY AWAKENING

 “I appreciate it.
 Again, sorry for the inconvenience.”

 I shut the door and walked into the living room.
-Through the window I watched the man walk down the walkway to his Chevy Impala parked in the driveway behind my car.
-He drove off, then I noticed a light high up in the night sky.
-It was stationary and changed colors back and forth from red to white.
+Through the window I watched the man walk down the walkway to his Chevy Impala parked in the driveway behind my Jeep.
+He drove off, then I noticed a strange light high up in the night sky.
+It was stationary and changed colors back and forth from red to white to green and then blue.
 To get a better view, I went back to the front door, opened it, and stood on the porch.

 The object was still there and began to descend slightly, then stopped above the clouds.
-It hovered, continuing to glow from red to white.
+It hovered, continuing to glow while changing colors.
 Abruptly, it moved diagonally to the upper right with great speed and then stopped.
 It moved again quickly to the left and again stopped like a laser pointer on a wall.
-The object turned blue, green, then flew straight up with lightning speed and disappeared.
+The object turned blue, red, then flew straight up with lightning speed and disappeared.